Sharan126/DSA-Series/README.md

 For any two positive integers a and b, the product of their GCD and LCM is equal to the product of the numbers.

+Day 15: Understanding Recursion (Definitions Only) Pseudo Code

+Pseudo code is a high-level, language-independent description of an algorithm that explains the logic and flow of a solution without using strict programming syntax.

+Recursion

+Recursion is a programming technique in which a function calls itself to solve smaller instances of the same problem.

+Recursion Stack

+The recursion stack is a memory structure that stores information about each recursive function call until the base case is reached, after which calls return in reverse order.

+Base Case

+A base case is the terminating condition in a recursive function that stops further recursive calls and prevents infinite recursion.

+Global Variables

+Global variables are variables declared outside all functions and are accessible throughout the entire program.

+Local Variables

+Local variables are variables declared inside a function and are accessible only within that function’s scope.

+Recursion Tree

+A recursion tree is a visual representation of recursive calls showing how a problem is broken down into subproblems and how results are combined during return.